nahidalam/NLPNotes/2_WordEmbedding.md

 - Shallow Neural Network (only one hidden layer) - more on this later.

-### How to Create these word vectors:
-One way is to use count based vectors - one hot so sparse.

-Other way is - **Neural Word Embedding** which is what this topic is about

-### So how do we create these word embeddings?
+### Wow do we create these word embeddings?

+There are 2 common Word Embedding models - Word2Vec and GloVe

+Then again, Word2Vec is 2 types
+- Skip Gram and
+- Continuous Bag Of Words (CBOW)

+### Word2Vec
 Word2Vec is a way to create these word embeddings.

 To summarize the above based on the Kaggle article -